mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     **Deploy:** Lower the cost of all spells in your hand by 1.

 name:     Aegis Golem<br>
-text:     Can only be attacked or counter attacked by units that are adjacent to it.
+text:     Can only be attacked or counterattacked by units that are adjacent to it.

 name:     Aer Pridebeak<br>
 text:     Whenever your opponent casts a spell, restore 1❤️ to your General.